Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 The first and more conservative approach is to book profit at the first key support level.

-These are the areas you’ve defined that could cause the market to bounce.
+These are the areas you’ve identified where the market could bounce.

-As such, it may be a good idea to take profit on a retest of one of these areas.
+It’s often a good idea to take profit when the market retests one of these levels.

-Because every situation is different, these support levels will vary.
+Since every situation is unique, these support levels will vary.

-So always be sure to do the math before taking the trade.
+So, always do the math before taking the trade.

 Approach #2

-The second and more aggressive approach is to use a measured objective.
+The second, more aggressive approach is to use a measured objective.

 Although using a measured objective is more aggressive as your target is further away from your entry, it’s also more universal.

-Here’s one taken from the EURCAD daily chart:
+Here’s an example from the EURCAD daily chart:

 Measured objective

-Note that I measure from the top of the head directly below to the neckline.
+Note that I measure from the top of the head straight down to the neckline.

-I then take that same distance and measure lower from the breakout point.
+I then take that same distance and measure down from the breakout point.

-So as an added layer of defense, it’s best to think of them as general areas rather than specific levels.
+It’s best to think of them as general areas rather than exact levels.

-Also, try to find a key support level that intersects with or at least comes close to the measured objective.
+To add confidence, try to find a key support level that intersects with or comes close to the measured objective.

-This will help you validate the target area and give you a greater degree of confidence during the trade.
+This helps validate the target area and gives you more confidence in the trade.

 Head and Shoulder Examples